Hook Story Offer - Formula

 Create a headline that says what outcome can be expected from a possible solution.
 But do not give away what the solution is.

-“How This Single Strategy Turned Mike From A Small $200k Local Firm To A 5-Figure International Giant!”
+“How This Single Strategy Turned Mike From a Small $200k Local Firm to a 5-Figure International Giant!”

 You can see that this is a story hook where you are trying to entice people to read the story.